 2017 Golden Globes: La La Land makes history with magnificent seven

-The biggest stars of film and television came together for last night’s Golden Globe Awards ceremony, which provided plenty of entertainment and political talk.
+The biggest stars of film and television came together for last night’s Golden Globe Awards ceremony, with plenty of entertainment and political talk to savour.

-On the big-screen side of things, history was made by the romantic musical La La Land as it swept its way to a stunning seven wins out of seven, including the coveted Motion Picture (Comedy 0r Musical) award.
+On the cinematic side of things, history was made by La La Land as the romantic musical swept its way to a stunning seven wins out of seven, including the coveted Motion Picture (Comedy 0r Musical) accolade.

-The win tally was the most given to a film and beats a record previously held by One Flew Over the Cuckoo’s Nest (1975) and Midnight Express (1978).
+On the Globes front, the win tally was the most given to a film and beats a record previously held by both One Flew Over the Cuckoo’s Nest (1975), and Midnight Express (1978).

 The full list of film winners are…